 - Bulbs are relatively inexpensive and available each fall

-- Great varieties in color, form and blossom type
+- Daffodils come in a great variety of color, form and blossom type

 Now if you’re wondering if spring’s other big bloomer, the tulip is deer proof, I’d have to say no; the T in tulip is for Tasty.